 Intestinal perforation; Perforation of the intestines; Gastric perforation; Esophageal perforation

-Chen DC, Barie PS, Hiatt JR. Eritonitis and intraabdominal infection.
+Chen DC, Barie PS, Hiatt JR. Peritonitis and intraabdominal infection.
 In: Vincent J-L, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 105.